 The NFL Bill Walsh Diversity Coaching Fellowship helps Legends, minority coaches and high school coaches advance their coaching career through:

 Ron Rivera, Mike Tomlin, Marvin Lewis and Anthony Lynn all participated in the fellowship.

 “The fellowship gave me my first exposure to coaching in the NFL, and it solidified my dedication to wanting to become a coach in the National Football League,” said Pittsburgh Steelers head coach Mike Tomlin.

 These programs support Legends and their families in their transition.

-The Bridge to Success provides Legends with resources to tackle life after football.
+Life Beyond the Game provides Legends with resources to tackle life after football.
 Trained Transition Coaches — NFL Legends who serve as a resource to fellow players — offer guidance and support.

 Legends and their families can access networking events and professional resources focusing on personal finance, health and wellness, career development and more.